Farm Stand Recipes

 Farmer Kenn wears many hats, and one of them just happens to be a chef’s toque.
 Each week the former Executive Chef at Mountain Road’s own Winslow Tavern @ Blue Bear Inn creates a new recipe highlighting the fresh seasonal produce available at the Farm Stand.

-In addition to opening a Farm-to-Table cooking school at Hedera Farm in the Summer of 2025, we will begin producing a line of Hedera Farm branded specialty food products.
+In addition to opening a Farm-to-Table cooking school at Hedera Farm in the Fall of 2025, we will begin producing a line of Hedera Farm branded specialty food products.

-Check back regularly for new recipes and cooking tips and updates on our exciting new projects!
+Check back regularly for new recipes, cooking tips, and updates on our exciting new projects!

 ❧❧❧